 “Oh, Farq, Farq, Farq!”

-The language of often very coarse, displaying a kind of adolescent glee that really makes you wonder just who the text was aimed at it.
+The language is often very coarse, displaying a kind of adolescent glee that really makes you wonder just who the text was aimed at it.
 The film unfortunately is much too faithful to its source, but then perhaps this had something to do with the fact that Bennett had been married to film’s director, Terence Young, who made his name with the early Bond movies (one of the subsidiary characters is named ‘Connery’).
 The two were divorced by the time her book came out but Young was very faithful to the text (I wish he hadn’t been) and called in a lot of old friends to help.

 Despite this, the production was apparently fraught with problems (shooting had to be stopped and later resumed, leading to some obvious continuity lapses, with Olivier having to sport a false beard for some scenes) and there were long delays before it was belatedly and briefly released.

 “Do I look like a Russian fancier!
 Like anybody’s bloody comrade!”